internetarchive/dweb-mirror/INSTALLATION-work.md

 #### GIT
-Type `git --version` in a Terminal window, you want git v2.0.0 or better,
+Type `git --version` in a Terminal window, you want git v2.0.0 or better, after steps above it was good on Armbian (other machines to be listed as tested).

 ##### ON MAC OSX
 if Git isnt installed then it should prompt you to install Xtools command line tools, accept ...